Canterwood Crest: Characters

-Sasha Silver — a girl who comes to Canterwood Crest, Sasha owns a horse named Charm and is roommates with a girl named Paige.
+Sasha Silver is the first protagonist of the series.
+She owns a horse named Charm and is roommates with a girl named Paige.
 Sasha and Callie become best friends from the start.
-Eventually Sasha meets Jacob, a boy she likes.
-In book two, Chasing Blue, Heather breaks up Sasha and Jacob.
-Sasha and Paige get into a fight and Brit Chan becomes Sasha's new best friend and roomie.
-Sasha makes the YENT (Youth Equestrian National Team) and Callie doesn't because she is so distracted by a boy.
-Callie breaks up with Jacob and then Sasha and Callie get into a fight.
-Towards the end of City secrets Sasha meets Jacob and decides to start dating again.
+Eventually, Sasha meets Jacob.
+In Chasing Blue, Heather breaks up Sasha and Jacob.
+Sasha makes the Youth Equestrian National Team (YENT).
+Towards the end of City Secrets, Sasha meets Jacob and decides to start dating again.

-Callie Harper — Sasha's best friend, who clicked with Sasha in book one.
+Callie Harper is Sasha's best friend.
 Before Callie started at Canterwood, she rode for the elite New England Saddle Club.
 She has a black Morab gelding horse named Black Jack.
-Later in the series, Sasha and Callie are no longer friends, only teammates.
-Callie ends up missing out on a spot on the Youth Equestrian National Team at first because of Jacob, with whom she had a relationship.
+Later in the series, Sasha and Callie end their friendship.
+Callie ends up missing out on a spot on the YENT at first because of Jacob, with whom she had a relationship.
 Callie and Sasha eventually become best friends again.